The Thrill of Animal Encounters Is Dissipating for Travelers

 For instance, in the same Kantar poll mentioned above, more than half of the respondents said that they feel that swimming with dolphins is an acceptable activity.
 The Humane Society International, however, argues that dolphins are meant to swim freely in open water rather than be captured and contained in enclosed environments.

+According to the Humane Society’s Grant, operators are also getting savvy to the trend of travelers’ growing awareness and are trying to “exploit travelers’ concerns about animal welfare by using terms such as ‘sanctuary’ or ‘refuge’ in their name, but this does not necessarily mean they are a humane attraction.”
+She noted that this is why it is critical that travelers conduct their own research before booking an animal attraction.
 World Animal Protection has produced a list of what it has deemed to be the cruelest animal attractions, and also recently released an extensive report on the topic of zoos and aquariums.
 Another resource is Humane Conservation, a three-year-old organization that produces a list of humane-certified zoos, aquariums, and parks.

 “If people feel unsure, they should skip the attraction altogether instead of risking supporting a cruel attraction,” advised Grant.